DSC-SPIDAL/harp/website/content/docs/getting-started.md

   - /docs/install.html
 ---

-This instruction is only available for:
+This instruction is only tested on:

 * Mac OS X
 * Ubuntu